Lipschitz Stability for an Inverse Problem of Biharmonic Wave Equations with Damping: Proof of the Main Theorems

 \section{Proof of the Main Theorems}

-This section presents the proofs of the main stability results, Theorems~\ref{th1} and~\ref{th2}.
-The core strategy involves analyzing the system satisfied by the difference of two solutions corresponding to different parameter sets .
-Let \( u_1 \) and \( u_2 \) be solutions of system (1.1) with parameters \( (\rho_1, f_1, g_1) \) and \( (\rho_2, f_2, g_2) \), respectively, all belonging to the admissible set.
-Set
+This section is devoted to the proof of the Lipschitz stability estimates.
+Our strategy relies on analyzing the evolution of the difference between two admissible solutions.
+Let $(\rho_1, f_1, g_1)$ and $(\rho_2, f_2, g_2)$ be two triples of admissible parameters, and let $u_1, u_2$ denote the corresponding solutions to \eqref{a}.
+Defining the discrepancies